The War Between The Land And The Sea episodes 3 & 4 by Pete McTighe (TV review).

 Episode 4: The Witch Of The Waterfall by Pete McTighe

 The bomb explosion at depths and all diplomats considered dead, except Salt rescues Pierre-Dupont by using her own abilities to stop him getting the bends.
-The war has begun with each accusing the other with a touch of fake news.
-None of it is helped that the Homa aqua are accused of killing the diplomats in the media.
-They are both picked up by the ship and he reports to UNIT what happened and Salt imprisoned.
+The war has begun, with each accusing the other of a touch of fake news.
+None of it is helped by the fact that the Homa Aqua are accused of killing the diplomats in the media.
+They are both picked up by the ship, and he reports to UNIT what happened, and Salt is imprisoned.
 Lethbridge-Stewart explains they are at war.

-The ending is totally spoiler so won’t divulge here
+The ending is a total spoiler, so I won’t divulge it here.

-There are a lot of under-currents in this episode with quick retaliations against those human organisations that tried to go to war that blink and you would miss them.
+There are a lot of undercurrents in this episode with quick retaliations against those human organisations that tried to go to war that blink and you would miss them.
 For a five-part story, little is really developed.
-It is odd that is left to the military to sort out as you would think members of the intelligence service with covert operations experience would have been better at dealing with it.
+It is odd that it was left to the military to sort out, as you would think members of the intelligence service with covert operations experience would have been better at dealing with it.
 Maybe they did.

-Even so, considering this story is supposed to be about a war between the humans and aqua folk, it seems distracted to Pierre-Dupont and Salt’s problems with a dose of love life than the bigger picture.
-Quite how it can be ended in a last episode based on what has been shown so far, can I end on a speculation.
-For whatever reason, the aqua folk go back into hibernation, confident that mankind’s self-destruction in a couple decades.
+Even so, considering this story is supposed to be about a war between the humans and aqua folk, it seems more distracted by Pierre-Dupont and Salt’s problems with a dose of love life than the bigger picture.
+Quite how it can be ended in a last episode based on what has been shown so far, I can only end on a speculation.
+For whatever reason, the aqua folk go back into hibernation, confident that mankind will self-destruct in a couple of decades.

 GF Willmetts